castle-bravo-project/threat-intel-graph-visualizer/README.md

 3. Get your key from [Google AI Studio](https://aistudio.google.com/app/apikey)
 4. Enter your key - it's stored locally and never sent to our servers

+### 🌍 GeoIP Data Setup (Optional)

+For enhanced geographic visualization with accurate IP location data:

+1. **Generate GeoIP Data**: Use the [Enhanced RIR Parser](https://github.com/castle-bravo-project/enhanced-rir-parser) to create JSON GeoIP data
+2. **Upload to App**: Use the "Upload GeoIP Data" button in the application
+3. **Enhanced Mapping**: Get precise geographic locations for IP addresses in your threat data

+The Enhanced RIR Parser processes Regional Internet Registry (RIR) data to create comprehensive IP geolocation databases in JSON format compatible with this visualizer.

 ## 📖 Usage Guide

 ### 🎯 Getting Started